talbaum/Collocation-Extraction-using-AWS/README.md

 # Collocation-Extraction-using-AWS
-In this project we have implemented  emneted a real-world application that automatically extract collocations from the Google 2-grams dataset using Amazon Elastic Map Reduce.
+In this project we have implemented a real-world application that automatically extract collocations from the Google 2-grams dataset using Amazon Elastic Map Reduce.

 ## Team